lantianjialiang/uptime/README.md

 if this script is not work for you, maybe the date format in you windows is not "YYYY-(M)M-(D)D". so please change the formt in windwos control panel or change the script by yourself.

-Any question, please let me known.
+Any questions, please let me known.